mosaicml/examples/blogs/resnet/README.md

    **Note:** This tutorial assumes that the dataset is installed to the `/tmp/ImageNet` path.

-1. The `mild` and `medium` recipes require converting the ImageNet dataset to FFCV format.
+1. The `mild` and `medium` recipes require converting the ImageNet dataset to FFCV format.  *This conversion step is only required to be performed once, once converted files can be stashed away for reuse with subsequent runs.*

    1. Download the helper conversion script: